 Deposit and Bond Requirements for Home Buyers in South Africa

-Deposit and bond requirements are the financial conditions you must satisfy to secure a home loan from a South African bank.
-A deposit is the portion of the purchase price you pay upfront from your own funds, typically 10% of the purchase price, though this varies by your credit profile and the property.
-Bond requirements are the income, credit, and documentation standards a bank uses to assess whether to approve the loan and on what terms.
-Both are core to the complete home buying process in South Africa and need to be understood before you start viewing properties.
+Deposit and bond requirements are the financial conditions you have to satisfy to secure a home loan from a South African bank.
+A deposit is the part of the purchase price you pay upfront from your own funds, usually around 10%, though it varies with your credit profile and the property.
+Bond requirements are the income, credit, and documentation standards a bank uses to decide whether to approve the loan, and on what terms.
+Both are worth understanding before you start viewing, not after you've signed.

 Key takeaways